Jamesmeyer75/HTML-Calendar/README.md

 # HTML-Calendar
-This is a simple HTML/CSS Calendar.
-I may add JavaScript once completed.
+This is a simple static one month HTML/CSS Calendar.
+I may add JavaScript later to have a functioning one.